51 migrants die after trailer abandoned in San Antonio heat

 Ten migrants died in 2017 after being trapped inside a truck parked at a San Antonio Walmart.
 In 2003, the bodies of 19 migrants were found in a sweltering truck southeast of the city.
 More than 50 migrants were found alive in a trailer in 2018, driven by a man who said he was to be paid $3,000 and was sentenced to more than five years in prison.

-“These drivers, they take money from the cartels,” said state Sen. Roland Gutierrez, a Democrat from San Antonio.
-“I’m sure many times these trucks end up at their destination successfully.
-Unfortunately, this has now happened all too often.”

-Other incidents have occurred long before migrants reached the U.S. border.
-In December, more than 50 died when a semitrailer filled with migrants rolled over on a highway in southern Mexico.
-In October, Mexican authorities reported finding 652 migrants packed into six trailers near the U.S. border.
-They were stopped at a military checkpoint.
+Other tragedies have occurred long before migrants reached the U.S. In December, more than 50 died when a semitrailer rolled over on a highway in southern Mexico.
+In October, Mexican authorities reported finding 652 migrants packed into six trailers stopped at a military checkpoint near the border.

-Of the sixteen people taken to hospitals Monday with heat-related illnesses, five later died.
-Some were in critical condition, according to the hospitals.
+Some of the 16 people taken to hospitals with heat-related illnesses remained hospitalized Tuesday in critical condition.

-One young woman, was unable to speak because of a tube placed by doctors when he visited her Monday night, said Antonio Fernandez, president and CEO of Catholic Charities in San Antonio.

-He asked her two questions: if he could pray with her, and if she was from Guatemala.
-She nodded yes both times.

 Those taken to the hospital were hot to the touch and dehydrated, and no water was found in the trailer, said Fire Chief Charles Hood.